 At the time, I was a little disappointed with my initial purchase price since immediately after I bought the stock, RioCan dipped to $18/share.
 Ouch – that stung a bit.

 Waiting and buying closer to $18/share would have saved me almost $200 or 5% of my overall purchase – but that means I would have known it was near bottom.
 I can’t time the market, can you?

 Well, my RioCan purchase price is somewhat irrelevant now.

 1) I intend to buy and hold REI.UN for years on end.

-1) Even if I saved that $200 back in February (and not used it to purchase RioCan), I can bet I would have spent that money on something else.
+2) Even if I saved that $200 for my purchase, I can bet I would have spent that money on something else.
 That’s just being realistic.

 How about you?

 Looking back this year, any purchases you’ve made that have turned out to your liking?